Your Directors have pleasure in presenting their Sixtyseventh Annual Reporttogether with audited accounts for the year ended 31st March 2013.

 No options at all have been granted under India Cements Employees Stock Option Scheme,2007.

 DIRECTORS RESPONSIBILITY STATEMENT

 Your Directors make the following statement in terms of Section 217 (2AA) of theCompanies Act, 1956.
+"We confirm

-2. That such Accounting Policies have been selected and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March, 2012 and of the profit of theCompany for the year ended on that date.
+2. That such Accounting Policies have been selected and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March, 2013 and of the profit of theCompany for the year ended on that date.